abelisle-mulesoft/flex-on-aca/documentation/flex-on-aca.md

 Running Anypoint Flex Gateway on Azure Container Apps is relatively straightforward.
 There are a few minor gotchas, but nothing complex.

-- In step 1, you register the Flex Gateway instance.
+- In part 1, you register the Flex Gateway instance.
-- In step 2, you create the Azure resources to run a single Flex Gateway replica, namely:
+- In part 2, you create the Azure resources to run a single Flex Gateway replica:
-  - First, although optional, you should create an Azure resource group to hold all resources related to Flex Gateway.
+  - First, you create an Azure resource group to hold all resources related to Flex Gateway.
   - Then, you create a container apps environment, "a secure boundary around one or more container apps and jobs" [1].
-  - Next, you create a YAML file to describe how to configure the container app for Flex Gateway.
+  - Next, you create a YAML file to describe how to configure and run the container app for Flex Gateway.
 This step is unavoidable, as the Azure CLI does not support all the required configurations necessary to run Flex Gateway.
+You can find more information in section **2.4 - Create Flex Gateway YAML File**, below.
   - Finally, you create the Flex Gateway container app.

-## Step 1 - Register Flex Gateway Instance
+## Part 1 - Register Flex Gateway Instance

 The easiest approach is to follow the high-level process ***Add a Self-Managed Flex Gateway*** described in **Anypoint Runtime Manager** because it prepopulates values that simplify the efforts significantly.
 In this guide, however, you only need to complete steps 1 (***Pull the image***) and 2 (***Register your gateway***) as if adding a Flex Gateway instance on Docker to generate the registration file.
 Before you begin, it is crucial to understand that a Flex Gateway instance is tied to: